Common Travel Problems And How to Overcome Them

 - Contact your travel takaful operator.
 If you have travel takaful (or travel insurance), it may compensate you for your flight delay or cancellation.
 Contact your takaful operator as soon as possible with documentation supporting your claim, such as your boarding pass or confirmation email from your airline.

-Delayed, Damaged, or Lost Luggage
+Delayed, Damaged, Or Lost Luggage

 - Check with your airline’s luggage office.
 If your luggage is not on the designated pick-up carousel, approach the airline’s luggage office to check its status.